alliblk/blab-welcome/README.md

-# Introduction to Programming in the Bedford Lab
+# Introductory Resources for the Bedford Lab

 Welcome to the Bedford Lab!